libopenstorage/openstorage/graph/drivers/chainfs/README.md

-## Fuse based Union FS Graph Driver
+## Fuse based chain FS Graph Driver
 ### EXPERIMENTAL!
 Note that this is still in development and experimental.
 Currently the following are known issues